Numbers 11 – The People Complain

 e.
 Nothing at all except this manna: Essentially, their complaint against the manna was, “It’s not exciting enough.
 It’s boring.”
 This appalling lack of gratitude was nothing less than to have despised the LORD (Numbers 11:20).
 God is our provider; to despise what He provides is to despise Him.
 It is not God’s job to entertain us, and we should be more than children who demand to be entertained and excited.

 f.
 Now our whole being is dried up: The complaining heart romanticizes the past, but it also exaggerates the problems of the present.
 Our whole being is dried up was a gross exaggeration.
-God would not allow them away in the wilderness.
+God would not allow them to waste away in the wilderness.
 In fact, God provided their every need – though not every desire.

 g.
 Its taste was like the taste of pastry prepared with oil: In fact, manna was excellent provision.
 Seemingly, it could taste like donuts, yet provided all necessary nutrition for a long journey through the wilderness.